 The best places to eat and drink in Mooloolaba

 Thirsty?
 Grab an espresso martini or flaming cocktail from the mixologist masters at Boston Shaker Bar and Backlane Tapas and Wine Bar, or sip craft beers and listen to live music at Taps Mooloolaba and Blackflag Brewing.
-Round out your night with a stroll along the esplanade to Pavilion Mooloolaba.
-Snag a seat next to the bi-fold windows overlooking the ocean and order a cocktail or two from their extensive menu.
+Finish your day with a stroll along the Esplanade and pull up a stool for a drink at Pavilion Mooloolaba, WAT Den or Casita Wine Bar.

 The best things to do in Mooloolaba

-Learn about the Kabi Kabi people, the traditional owners of the Sunshine Coast, with Saltwater Eco Tours and go for a sunset cruise along the Mooloolaba canals, sipping bubbles and feasting on local seafood while the sun slips behind the Blackall Range.
+Learn about the Kabi Kabi people, the traditional owners of the Sunshine Coast, with Saltwater Eco Tours and go for a sunset cruise along the Mooloolaba canals, sipping bubbles and feasting on local bushtucker while the sun slips below the horizon.
 Finally, flex your creative side with a sip n’ paint session at Fridas.
 It’s BYO so you can bring booze and nibbles while an instructor teaches you how to make your own masterpiece.

 The best places to stay in Mooloolaba

 Be the first to sink your toes in the sand and watch the sun’s golden rays bounce off the ocean with one of Mooloolaba’s best beachside retreats.
 For something a little bit luxe check yourself into Oceans Mooloolaba.
-A true sanctuary by the sea, soak up the sunshine and breathe in the fresh ocean air on their sprawling balconies with views that sweep from Point Cartwright to the Northshore.
+A true sanctuary by the sea, soak up the sunshine and breathe in the fresh ocean air and sweeping views from their sprawling balconies.
 There’s also a huge pool with a 25-metre lap pool attached, spa and gym to check out - plus the whole gang can enjoy a private movie night in the resort's 14-seat movie theatre.

-Perfect for the whole family, everyone can holiday in comfort and stunning surroundings at Mantra Mooloolaba Beach.
-Perched on the Esplanade - stumbling distance to the best shops, restaurants and bars - there’s one-, two- and three-bedroom apartments with private balconies offering ocean or lush hinterland views.
+If you're looking for a family friendly option, you can't go past Mantra Mooloolaba Beach.
+Perched on the Esplanade - stumbling distance to the best shops, restaurants and bars - there’s one-, two- and three-bedroom apartments with private balconies offering ocean or hinterland views.
 There’s not one but two lagoon-style pools to bliss out in, plus a gym, sauna and BBQ areas - perfect for grilling the seafood you bought fresh from the trawler earlier that day.

 Family walking along Mooloolaba Beach, Mooloolaba